Gupt20/IMB-Attrition-Analysis/README.md

 ## Key Findings

-> Each finding below is a specific, data-backed insight.
-Numbers are drawn directly from the dataset.

 **Finding 1 — Overall attrition rate is 16.1%, heavily concentrated in two departments** Of 1,470 employees, 237 have left — a 16.1% attrition rate.
 This is not evenly distributed.
 Sales accounts for 20.6% attrition and HR accounts for 19.0%, while Research & Development sits at 13.8%.
 The problem is not company-wide — it is a Sales and HR problem first.